-PURSUANT TO THE STATUTES IN SUCH CASES made and provided, notice i hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at the Chambers thereof, in the County Court House, in the City of New York, on Friday the 8th day of September, 1882, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above entitled matter.
+PURSUANT TO THE STATUTES IN SUCH CASES made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at the Chambers thereof, in the County Court

+House, in the City of New York, on Friday the 8th day of September, 1882, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above entitled matter.
 The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of One Hundred and Thirty-ninth street from the westerly line of the Boulevard to a line four hundred and twenty-five feet (425) west of the same, being the following described lot, piece or parcel of land, viz.:

-Beginning at a point in the westerly side of Boulevard distant one hundred and ninety-nine feet ten inches (190' 100') southerly from the southwesterly corner of One Hundred and Fortieth street four hundred and twenty-five (425') feet; thence southerly and parallel to Boulevard and Fortieth street four hundred and twenty-five (425') feet; thence easterly and parallel to One Hundred and Fortieth street four hundred and twenty-five (425') feet to the point or place of beginning.
-Said street being sixty (60') feet in width from the westerly line of Boulevard to a line distant four hundred and twenty-five (425') feet to the point or place of beginning.
-Said street being sixty (60') feet in width from the westerly line of Boulevard to a line distant four hundred and twenty-five (425') feet to the point or place of beginning.
-Said street being sixty (60') feet in width from the westerly line of Boulevard to a line distant four hundred and twenty-five (425') feet to the point or place of beginning.
-Said street b PURSUANT TO THE STATUTES IN SUCH CASES a line distant 1001.

-west of the same.
+Beginning at a point in the westerly side of Boulevard distant one hundred and ninety-nine feet ten inches (195 10") southerly from the southwesterly corner of One Hundred and Fortieth street four hundred and twenty-five (425") feet; thence southerly and parallel to Boulevard sixty (60") feet; thence easterly and parallel to One Hundred and Fortieth street four hundred and twenty-five (425") feet to the westerly line of Boulevard and thence northerly along said westerly side of Boulevard sixty (60") feet in width from the westerly sine of Boulevard to a line distant four hundred and twenty-five (425") feet to the point or place of beginning.
+Said street being sixty (60") feet in width from the westerly sine of Boulevard to a line distant four hundred and twenty-five (425") feet west of the same.